Black Eyed Children, Slender Man

 More specifically, Urban legends and folklore are two different sources of stories that may tell cautionary tales.
 The differences between them are subtle but easily recognized once you understand the nuances of each.

 Notably, folklore is an oral history comprised of the culture’s beliefs.
 They are customs and stories passed down from generation to generation.
 More accurately, urban legends are merely a contemporary invention of modern tales that are typically sensational.
 More often, someone hears the tale and then passes it to someone else.
+Moreover, urban legends often have a dark side that captivates the younger set.
+However, don’t rule out baby boomers and others.
+In many cases, the more impressionable in our society often believe the tales to be authentic.

 Examining the Slender Man Legend

-The Terrifying Hook Man Urban Legend
+The Hook Man Urban Legend

 Does the Hook Man Actually Kill People?